hashicorp/vault/website/source/docs/secrets/ad/index.html.md

 ### Troubleshooting

-#### Old passwords are still valid for 5 minutes.
+#### Old passwords are still valid for a period of time.

-During testing, we found that by default, many versions of Active Directory perpetuate old passwords for 5 minutes.
-After we discovered this behavior, we found articles discussing it by searching for "AD password caching".
+During testing, we found that by default, many versions of Active Directory perpetuate old passwords for a short while.
+After we discovered this behavior, we found articles discussing it by searching for "AD password caching" and "OldPasswordAllowedPeriod".
 We also found [an article from Microsoft](https://support.microsoft.com/en-us/help/906305/new-setting-modifies-ntlm-network-authentication-behavior) discussing how to configure this behavior.
 This behavior appears to vary by AD version.
 We recommend you test the behavior of your particular AD server,